Poulnabrone Dolmen, Ireland’s 5,000-Year-Old Portal Tomb

-Disclaimer: Explore the Map contains affiliates links and is a member of the Amazon Services LLC Associate Program.
-If you make a purchase using one of these Amazon or other affiliate links, I may recieve a compenstation at no extra cost to you.
-Read my disclaimer for more information.The Poulnabrone Dolmen is one of Ireland’s most iconic archeological sites and is a must-visit on an Irish road trip.
-This fascinating portal tomb sits deep in the barren landscape of the Burren in County Clare and is over 5,000 years old!
+Disclaimer: Explore the Map contains affiliates links and is a member of the Amazon Services LLC Associate Program and other affiliate programs.
+If you make a purchase using one of these affiliate links, I may recieve a compenstation at no extra cost to you.
+Read my disclaimer for more information.Hidden in the rugged, rocky landscape of the Burren, Poulnabrone Dolmen is one of Ireland’s most famous archaeological sites.
+If you’re road-tripping through County Clare, it’s a must-see.
+This 5,000-year-old portal tomb has been standing strong for millennia and is an incredible look into Ireland’s ancient past.

 History of Poulnabrone Dolmen